ziapeltagames/lavender-hack/docs/CORE.md

 # Tests

-The game involves an interaction between a gamemaster and the players.
+The game relies on an ongoing dialog between a gamemaster and the players.
 The gamemaster gets the ball rolling by setting scenes and situations that the players find themselves in.
-At certain points, a player will want to accomplish something which is both uncertain and interesting.
+At certain points, a player will want to accomplish something which is both **uncertain** and **interesting**.
 The players may decide a die roll is called for to figure out what happens.
 How _difficult_ a thing is to do is less important than whether both success and failure are _interesting_.

 The player gives a vague outline of what their character is intending to do.
 It is important not to fill in too many details, because the die roll will determine what happens!
 The players then determine which ability score is most applicable to this action.
 After that a d20 (twenty sided die) is rolled and the related ability score modifier is added to the result.